tuturto/deep-sky/docs/person.md

 -------

 Details section shows general information of the character, including name, age and gender.

+Opinion is given as a pair, where first element is player character's opinion of the viewed character and second one is viewed character's estimated opinion of the player.
+When there's sufficient amount of intel, these are given in numeric formation, ranging from -100 (worst) to 100 (best).
+If sufficient information is missing, only estimate with three levels (negative, neutral, positive) is given.

-It also displays list of intel types that are available about this person.
+This section also displays list of intel types that are available about this person.
 The more intel types are available, the more other information is available in other sections of the view.